 For grain from the interior state of Mato Grosso, the northern route can save real money.
 Industry estimates put the saving at roughly fifteen to twenty-five dollars a tonne compared with shipping south, a margin that adds up across millions of tonnes.

 The bottlenecks have not vanished.
-Exporters’ association warnings note that competition for space on the rails and at the terminals still spikes during the harvest peak, and Brazil faces a storage shortfall of nearly sixteen million tonnes this year.
+Exporters’ association warnings note that competition for rail and terminal space still spikes during the harvest peak, and Brazil faces a storage shortfall of nearly sixteen million tonnes this year.

 For a foreign reader, the takeaway is about resilience.
-As Brazil spreads its exports across more ports and runs them all year, it becomes a steadier supplier to a world that increasingly depends on its farms.
+As Brazil spreads its exports across more ports and runs them all year, it becomes a steadier supplier to a world that leans more on its farms.

 Trucks still carry the heaviest load, which keeps costs high.
-Around ninety-five percent of storage sites rely on road haulage, which is why new railways such as the FICO, FIOL and Transnordestina lines matter so much to the sector’s future.
+About 95% of Brazil’s storage sites rely on road haulage, which is why new railways such as the FICO, FIOL and Transnordestina lines matter so much.

 Frequently Asked Questions